 Stratified Squamous Epithelium

-- Basal layer is cuboidal or columnar and apical layers are squamous
+- The basal layer is cuboidal or columnar, and apical layers are squamous

 - The top layer may be dead cells filled with keratin